ndeutschmann/ndeutschmann.github.io/content/posts/worst_ensemble.md

 Let us start with something that is often quoted when discussing the properties of ensembles, which is a theorem about their asymptotic properties:

-**Theorem:** Given $n$ uncorrelated binary classification models that have a probability $p>0.5$ of being correct on each data point, the asymptotic accuracy of their majority-voting ensemble is $1$ as $n\to \infty$.
+**Theorem:** Given $2n+1$ uncorrelated binary classification models that have a probability $p>0.5$ of being correct on each data point, the asymptotic accuracy of their majority-voting ensemble is $1$ as $n\to \infty$.

-This probabilistic approach is based on modelling the probability of each model on each datapoint as a Bernouilli random variable.
-We could use it to evaluate the distribution of accuracies when there is a finite number of models, but we would find that there is always a probability that the ensemble has accuracy $0$, which can happen for example when all individual models have an accuracy of $0$.
-This is due to the probabilistic description of accuracy used for this theorem, but we would probably discard models with terrible validation accuracy in real life.
-We could use this description to have a confidence interval on the accuracy of the ensemble, but I think we should have a prior on the actual performance of the models we want to ensemble because this is a lot more realistic.
+This probabilistic approach is based on modelling the probability of each model on each datapoint as a Bernoulli random variable.
+That means that we only control the *expected* accuracy of each model, which is $\mathbb{E} a = p$, but a given model can actually have any accuracy between 0 and 1.
+As a result, this probabilistic approach has a (very unlikely) worst case, which is when we get *very* unlucky and draw $2n+1$ models that each has an accuracy of 0, yielding an ensemble with a probability of 0.

+In practice, however we would probably discard models with terrible validation accuracy.
+I think we should have a prior on the actual performance of the models we want to ensemble because this is a lot more realistic.

 # A combinatorial problem
 A better model for ensembling is a collection models with a well-defined accuracy acting on a finite dataset.
 This means that each model is known to be correct on a pre-defined number of test data points, and wrong on the rest.
 Now, for the ensemble to be correct or wrong about a given test data point, we need a majority of the models to be correct or wrong about this data point.
 The spirit of the problem can be formulated in the following way: each model has a finite budget of errors it can make on the dataset because of its fixed accuracy.
 The worst case is going to be when the errors are distributed such that enough models "agree on being wrong" on the same data points, and that the maximal number of such data points is maximum.

 This is a constrained combinatorial optimization problem: for each point where the ensemble is wrong, more than half of the individual models are wrong, which depletes each of their "error budget".
-So the worst possible case is where we swap accross models to avoid using up all the budget of the same models together.
+My intuition was that the worst possible case is where we swap accross models to avoid using up all the budget of the same models together, which is indeed the case as we will see below.
 We'll formalize the problem in the symmetric case (when all the models have the same accuracy, which is probably the only one where we can hope for an analytic formula) and prove the claim above, which is that the error rate can at worse be doubled.

 # Formalizing the problem

-Let us consider $2n+1$ models performing a classification task on a test set consisting of $N$ data points.
-The models all have the exact same accuracy $a$, which we will conveniently choose so that $Na=A$, the number of correctly predicted instances, is an integer.
-For convenience, let us also define $E=N-A$, the number of incorrectly predicted instance for each model.
+Let us consider $2n+1$ models performing a classification task on a test set consisting of $K$ data points.
+The models all have the exact same accuracy $a$, which we will conveniently choose so that $Ka=A$, the number of correctly predicted instances, is an integer.
+For convenience, let us also define $E=Ke=N-A$, the number of incorrectly predicted instance for each model.
+Working with $E$ instead of $e$ is easier in practice.

 We want to define a model ensemble by majority voting, which will predict correctly a data point if $n+1$ models at least predict it correctly.